builderz-io/v-alpha/README.md

 A client side responsive web app, build with the VCore library and including a Theme and Plugins.
 All written in plain Javascript.

 **VCore**
-A bunc of modules and helper functions to aid the development of user interfaces
+A bunch of modules and helper functions to aid the development of user interfaces

 **VTheme**
 A first theme build with VCore.